 Sorry, Britney: long gone are the days where a celebrity endorsement would send sales of soft drink skyrocketing.
 Shoppers today want user-generated content that’s authentic and relatable.
 In fact, 60% of consumers say content from their friends or family influences their purchase decisions, compared to just 24% who say they are influenced by content from celebrities.
 User-generated content is also three times more authentic than brand-created content, according to consumers.
 When you consider that 86% of consumers say authenticity is an important factor in deciding which brands they support, it’s clear that it pays to be real.
 Ironically, you don’t have to spend much to get authentic user-generated content.
 Encouraging your customers to leave reviews, upload photos of your product in action, and engage with your brand through social media campaigns are all valuable ways to get authentic content created for your brand, at a fraction of the cost of an in-house advertising campaign.

-If you’re looking for a way to connect with and reward your customers directly, subscribe to our mailing list to keep up to date with the latest Shping updates, offers and announcements.
+If you’re looking for a way to connect with and reward your customers directly, Book a demo to see how the Shping platform can work for your brand.